rajiv-shrivastava/rajiv-shrivastava.github.io/_posts/2016-04-20-Customized authentication-with-ruby-on-rails.md

 <h4> Encrypt the password </h4>

-Open a new terminal go to app location `path_to_app/custom_login` and open rails console in it usng command `rails console`
+Open a new terminal go to app location `path_to_app/custom_login` and open rails console in it usng command <kbd>rails console</kbd>

 Then run
 {% highlight html %} Admin.first{% endhighlight %}

-We have use Admin.first beacuse we have only one entry this will display the details.
-It looks like this
+We have use Admin.first beacuse we have only one entry.
+This commnad will display the details.It looks like this

 <p class="well"> 2.3.0 :001 > Admin.first Admin Load (0.2ms)  SELECT  "admins".* FROM "admins"  ORDER BY "admins"."id" ASC LIMIT 1=> #<Admin id: 1, name: "demo", email: "demo@gmail.com", password_digest: "password", created_at: "2016-04-19 17:45:08", updated_at: "2016-04-19 19:12:35">
 2.3.0 :002 > </p>